heydut/HeyDut/README.md

 - 🌱 I’m currently learning `JavaScript`, `React.js` & more about `UI/UX`.
 - 📚 I recently completed the Master Software bootcamp at Codenation.
 - 💡 I'm looking for an opportunity to become a `junior UI/UX Designer` or `junior frontend web developer`.
-- 🔭 I’m currently working on creating webpages and learning how to progam.
 - 💬 Let's talk about: Design!
 I love that.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/mayranne/">` LinkedIn `</a> • <a href="https://www.instagram.com/mayranne/">` Instagram `</a>
-- 🍩 Fun fact: I couldn't live in a world without donuts.

 <!--